Privacy policy

 All staff and volunteers are required to pass on anything which might be a subject access request to the Data Protection Officer without delay.

-Where the individual making a ‘subject access’ request is not personally known to the Data Protection Officer their identity will be verified before handing over any information.
+Where the individual making a ‘subject access’ request is not personally known to the Data Protection Officer their identity will be verified before providing any information.

 The required information will be provided in permanent form unless the applicant makes a specific request to be given supervised access in person.